Evernote Alternatives: We tested the best 10 Apps in 2026

 • Share your work with others without giving out your private data

 • Customize your work to your taste.
-With options to change your look, color, theme, etc, you should enjoy the creativity this app offers
+With options to change your look, color, theme, etc.

 Cons